 Why does this matter?
 Because in modern SEO, you can’t rely on a single indicator.
 A page ranked #3 with low CTR and no snippets might generate less business impact than a page ranked 6 with high visibility across SERP features.

-This is why platforms like KIVA combine visibility through it LLM Optimization feature.
-The goal isn’t just to understand your holistic presence in SERPs and LLM-powered results.
+This is why a platform like Wellows brings visibility together through its LLM Visibility feature.
+The goal isn’t just to understand your presence in SERPs, but also how AI systems interpret your brand across models like ChatGPT, Gemini, Perplexity, and Google AI Overview.

 Several factors determine whether your content shows up broadly across a SERP.
 These include: